ARPOISE/ARpoise/php/dir/README.md

 PorPOISe is a server for Layar clients.
 It converts your data sets of POIs (Points of Interest) into responses to the Layar client.
 Things like JSON formatting and distance calculation are all done for you.
-PorPOISe supports XML files and SQL databases as data stores.
+PorPOISe supports XML files as data stores.

 ===Getting started===
 Read INSTALL for installation instructions.
 Once properly installed, you can use the dashboard to create your first POIs.
 The interface is pretty spartan but this will generate correct output format.
-Study the format if you intend to generate your own XML files or database.
+Study the format if you intend to generate your own XML files.

 From here on you're on your own.
 Build a better interface for the dashboard or expand PorPOISe to have more features if you need more.

-===A note on tab-delimited files===
-From version 1.0 tab-delimited files are deprecated and their use is discouraged if you plan to use advanced Layar features.
-Your old files will work but the newest layer features are not supported.

 ===History===
 PorPOISe originated at SURFnet in 2009 as a spin-off from a small layer-